viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

   {{< alert title="SUPPORT" color="note" >}}

-  Currently, the `rplidar` and `cartographer` modules support the Linux platform only.
+  Currently, the `rplidar` and `cartographer` modules only support the Linux platform.

   {{< /alert >}}